gardener/gardener/docs/api-reference/security.md

 <h3 id="security.gardener.cloud/v1alpha1.TokenRequest">TokenRequest
 </h3>
 <p>
-<p>TokenRequest is resource that can be used to request WorkloadIdentity tokens.</p>
+<p>TokenRequest is a resource that is used to request WorkloadIdentity tokens.</p>
 </p>
 <table>
 <thead>